luisfernandezbr/agent/README.md

 go run . build ../agent.next.github
 ```

-This will be placed in your `dist` folder as a file named `github.so`.
+This will be placed in your `dist` folder as a file named `github`.

 ### Standalone

+Once you build the integration, you can just run it:

 ```
-go run . server --log-level debug --config agent.json
+github --log-level debug --config agent.json
 ```

 Currently, the agent.config format matches the current (legacy) agent config.